-Before you read this review please be aware that I received this game for free for review purposes from Activision but also know that this will in no way impact my appraisal of the game.
+Before you read this review of Call of Duty: WWII please be aware that I received this game for free for review purposes from Activision but also know that this will in no way impact my appraisal of the game.

 Call of Duty: WWII is a BIG game.
 There is the single-player campaign sure but with this you also get Nazi Zombies mode and of course multiplayer, which for me at least, is what Call of Duty has always been about.
 A mindless run and gun fest which leaves you wanting more after every match.